Mainack/hatespeech-data-HT-2017/README.md

 ## HATESPEECH DATA FROM TWITTER AND WHISPER

 1. This repository contains data from * Mainack Mondal, Leandro Araujo Silva and Fabricio Benevenuto.
 2017.
 "A Measurement Study of Hate Speech in Social Media."
 HT'17.
 You can read the paper [here](https://homepages.dcc.ufmg.br/~fabricio/download/HT2017-hatespeech.pdf)
+1. *If you have any questions about this data feel free to contact Dr. Mainack Mondal (email id in the paper pdf).*
-1. This is data on hatepspeech collected from Twitter and Whisper on 2014 - 2015.
+1. This is data on hatepspeech collected from social media sites Twitter and Whisper on 2014 - 2015.
 1. The dataset contains total 20,705 hate posts from Twitter and 7,604 hate posts from  Whisper

 1. **Please cite our paper in any published work that uses any of these resources.**